2015 Dorothy D. Rupe Nursing Assistant Grants

 The Dorothy D. Rupe Nursing Program at the Arthur N. Rupe Foundation was prompted by Arthur Rupe’s experience with his late wife’s illness and his ordeal in finding suitably trained, compassionate nursing assistants to care for her.
 Since 2000, the foundation has provided support to Santa Barbara City College’s Dorothy D. Rupe Certified Nursing Assistant and Home Health Aide Program, resulting in the training and certification of approximately 115 nursing assistants annually.
 The program frequently achieves completion and examination pass rates of 100 percent; in addition, nearly 45 percent of SBCC CNA students are employed at local facilities immediately upon completing the program, and over 70 percent continue working toward certification as a Licensed Vocational Nurse or an Associate’s Degree in Nursing.

 As a result of this successful venture—and mindful of the ongoing need for certified nursing assistants and home health aides to care for our rapidly aging population throughout the state of California—the foundation wishes to extend its support to other CNA/HHA programs in the California community college system.
-In 2013, the foundation awarded twelve program grants totaling nearly $500,000.
+In 2014, the foundation awarded program grants totaling over $730,000.
 For more information on last year’s awards, visit www.rupefoundation.org/programs/nursing.php.

 All California community colleges with an existing certified nursing assistant program are eligible to apply.
-Grants will be distributed to the college’s foundation or other qualified 501(c)(3) nonprofit that serves as the program’s fiscal sponsor.
+Grants will be distributed to the college’s district, foundation, or other qualified 501(c)(3) nonprofit that serves as the program’s fiscal sponsor.

 How to Apply